 From the very beginning of your academic life, you are used to getting feedback from your teachers, parents, principal, friends, and others.
 In kindergarten, your teacher may have awarded you a ‘star’ to tell you that you did well!
-As you grow older, you get grades, certificates, awards, words of appreciation, cash prizes, trophies, etc. By middle school, you get used to a system that does continuous assessments and tests followed by sharing of grades and inputs through parent- teacher meetings.
+As you grow older, you get grades, certificates, awards, words of appreciation, cash prizes, trophies, etc. By middle school, you get used to a system that does continuous assessments and tests followed by sharing of grades and inputs through parent-teacher meetings.
 This tells you how you have done, what you need to improve upon, and what else you could focus on, in order to progress.
 These systems, when implemented well, help you constantly improve.
 This is the importance of performance feedback.

 When you transition to the world of work, you may find key differences in the levels of accountability and initiative needed to get the job rightly done.
-Bosses, colleagues, team members, unlike your school or college teachers, will not know what you still need to learn or are not aware about.
+Bosses, colleagues, and team members, unlike your school or college teachers, will not know what you still need to learn or are not aware of.
 In most organisations, feedback comes once in a year in the form of annual appraisals.
 Hence, it might become a challenge for a working professional to understand where they are faltering and what more they need to learn.
 This makes it essential for you to know the importance of feedback and have the skills to ask for and receive feedback.
 Let us understand the importance of performance feedback through Ria's example.

 Read Ria’s experience on how feedback could have helped her.

 Ria is a designer.
 She is part of a creative communication team where they are helping to brand a start-up organisation.
 In her first project at work, she was super excited to put all her creative ideas into helping the client build their brand image.
 She started work on the logo and generated four possible options as committed to the client.
 In the team meeting, Ria excitedly presented her logo designs.
 Somehow, the designs did not fly even with her own team.
 Now, she had only two hours to go to rehash everything.
 She sat down and got inputs from a senior designer, and together they reworked the logo options in record time.
-She decided to connect with the senior designer regularly, so she gets her input well in time.
-This is one of the life hacks that will provide Ria the necessary feedback and help her perform better at work.
+She decided to connect with the senior designer regularly, so she could get her input well in time.
+This is one of the life hacks that will provide Ria with the necessary feedback and help her perform better at work.

 What could Ria have done differently to avoid this stressful situation?
 Although it is easy to say this in hindsight – she could have shown drafts of the logo to her senior teammates earlier.
 The seniors could have also asked, but what happens often in the rush of meeting deadlines is that critical points like these get missed.
-So, it is entirely upto you, or Ria in the case we just discussed, to take the initiative and ask for inputs or feedback.
+So, it is entirely up to you, or Ria in the case we just discussed, to take the initiative and ask for input or feedback.
 This is the key difference between the world of education and that of work.

 Other than knowing the importance of feedback, you do need skills to ask for and receive feedback, in order to make it work for yourself.

-One of the best life hacks is to make a list of the people in your network who you feel have the skills and right intention to give you feedback and inputs.
+One of the best life hacks is to make a list of the people in your network who you feel have the skills and right intention to give you feedback and input.
 For this, you would need to scan your network, understand the credentials and expertise of the prospective people, and preferably seek feedback on matters specific to their expertise.
 For example, if Ria had earlier asked her brother who is a banker for design-related inputs, he would have struggled to render useful help

 Ask for specific feedback followed by overall feedback.
 This life hack can be taken up once you have identified the right mentors or people who can guide you, it would help you to ask for feedback on areas specific to their expertise and then move towards more generic themes.
 Also, see if you can ask them to highlight what is more important for you to work on.
 Ask for feedback on your specific work as well as overall professionalism.
 Some suggested questions you may ask are:-